eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

 This element specifies an IP address to which discovery packets must be sent, in addition to the default multicast address (see also General/AllowMulticast).
-Both a hostnames and a numerical IP address is accepted; the hostname or IP address may be suffixed with :PORT to explicitly set the port to which it must be sent.
+Both hostnames and a numerical IP address are accepted; the hostname or IP address may be suffixed with :PORT to explicitly set the port to which it must be sent.
 Multiple Peers may be specified.

 The default value is: "".